Progress

 Since 2005, the East Iceland Nature Research Centre has monitored reindeer calving areas in the vicinity of the Kárahnjúkar hydropower construction area.
 During the first years, monitoring was carried out from land but in recent years, from the air and with the help of GPS devices.

 In 2015, a report was published summarising data collected in calving areas over nine years (2005-2013) LV-2015/130 (Icelandic only), and in 2021, a report (Icelandic only) was published presenting the results of research from 2005-2020.
 The study revealed that fewer and fewer animals have lived in formerly known breeding areas closest to reservoirs, power plants, and other associated structures since 2009.
 In 2020, only 12% of the estimated number of cows were found in hunting area 2 in the breeding studies.
 The cows that remained in hunting area 2 in the spring of 2014-2020 seemed to be moving closer to the power plant structures in Vesturöræfi, but only in the rather snowy spring.
 The low calf ratios in July in hunting area 2 in the last years of the study (2018-2020) were a cause for concern, and it could not be ruled out that it was related to poorer access for purebred cows to good breeding areas.
 The fact that the lightest part of Vesturöræfi went under a reservoir could have made Vesturöræfi a more homogeneous option and are, therefore, probably not as suitable for carrying as before.
 It is also unclear what effect increased access to the area has had in connection with the power plant project.
 Still, the gestation period is when the cows are most vulnerable to disturbance, access to food is most limited, and calves are particularly sensitive.
 When disturbing the bearing area of a small population, an effect must be expected, although such an effect may take some time to develop.
-It is unclear where most cows from hunting area 2 have been in recent years, but it is essential to understand this better.
+It is unclear where most cows from Hunting Area 2 have been in recent years, but it is essential to understand this better.

 Research on the distribution and grazing of reindeer in Snæfellsherd with GPS transmitters began in 2009 after the Kárahnjúkar power plant began operations.
 The first animals were tagged in 2009.
 Research on reindeer with GPS devices in 2009-2011 was published in the autumn of 2014 NA-140140 (Icelandic only).
-In connection with load-bearing research from 2014 to 2020, six new transmitters were installed on purebred cows in Snæfellsherd in 2017-2020.
-Among other things, the results of those studies were published in the report mentioned above.
-In 2018-2022, eight cows with transmitters were in hunting area 1 and 6 in hunting area 2 (NA-220236).
+In connection with load-bearing research from 2014 to 2020, six new transmitters were installed on purebred cows in Snæfellsherd in 2017-2020, and they are reported here.
+At the beginning of 2023, only two cows had active GPS transmitters, but eight more cows were tagged in the spring of 2023.
+(NA-220236).

 In recent years Landsvirkjun and the East Iceland Nature Research Centre have been adjusting the monitoring of vegetation and reindeer with increased emphasis on the integration of reindeer and vegetation studies, including the potential impact of the significant increase in the pink-footed goose in the area around Kárahnjúkar.